Scope-Infrastructure-Calismalari/devops-cicd/ch10-gitops.md

    on the changes.

-Also when we commit our changes infras's code changes into the repository, no automated tests are running to test these code changes.
+Also, when we commit infras's code changes into the repository, no automated tests are running to test these code changes.
 Maybe we committed **invalid YAML files** or we made a typo and the attribute names are wrong or maybe the code changed will break something in the infrastructure or the application environment.

 ## Solution for IaC